 ’I dreaded that first Robin’ by Emily Dickinson is a seven stanza poem that is divided into sets of four lines, or quatrains.
 While Dickinson did not give this piece a specific pattern of rhyme, but the lines are structured with a metrical pattern in mind.
 The first and third lines of each stanza contain four sets of two beats.
 The first of which is unstressed and the second stressed.
 This format is known as iambic pentameter.
 Lines two and four are also iambic, but they only contain three sets of two beats making them iambic trimeter.

 Dickson also makes use of her characteristic capitalization.
-Scholars are split on why Dickinson chose to capitalize certain words, but in this case it seems that she was trying to give increased agency to the life forms she was depicting.
+Scholars are split on why Dickinson chose to capitalize on certain words, but in this case, it seems that she was trying to give increased agency to the life forms she was depicting.
 For example, the words “Robin,” Woods,” and “Daffodils,” as well as many others, are all capitalized.
 They are the main characters of this piece, or at least the elements Dickinson wanted the reader to focus on closely.
-You can read the full poem here.

 Summary of I dreaded that first Robin